prof-rossetti/georgetown-opim-243-201901/projects/freestyle/implementation.md

 ## Instructions

-After producing a written [Planning and Requirements Document](/projects/freestyle/requirements.md), it's time to implement your proposed solution by executing on your plan.

-Write application software in the Python programming language to implement your proposed solution.
+After producing a written [Planning and Requirements Document](/projects/freestyle/requirements.md), it's time to write application software in the Python programming language to implement your proposed solution.

 ## Submission Instructions